isabayramov2903/isabayramov2903/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning data science, web3, blockchain
-- ⚡ In my free time, I solve problems on LeetCode and
+- ⚡ In my free time, I solve problems on LeetCode and do fitness
 - 💬 Know about my experience CV
 - 📫 Reach me by Telegram, email
 ---